-We've put together a list of safety tips and techniques on how to baby proof a fireplace hearth and make your entire fireplace area more kid-friendly.
+We've put together a list of safety tips and techniques on how to baby proof a fireplace and make your entire hearth area more kid-friendly.

 Keeping children away from the fireplace is the most obvious approach to babyproof it.
 The best method to handle this is to use a safety gate around the fireplace especially if you have a flat hearth.

 You can use a baby gate as a barrier for your fireplace since it is a very versatile product.
 It can be used as a divider to separate certain areas in your home, your stairs, or simply set it up as a free-standing play yard.